-A blog about abundance in life through art.
+This is a blog about abundance in life through art- [Behind the Scene]

 As an artist, I believe art gives you energy and allows you to see things from multiple perspectives and provides inspiration in your life.
-This blog is for my personal daily thoughts and the creative process that forms my mixed media creations, printmaking and photography.
+This blog is for my personal daily thoughts and the creative process that forms my mixed media creations.
+Sometimes, printmaking, acrylic, and photography, too.
+It depends on my series/projects.
 I will share what inspires and motivates me and the creative angles I am led towards.
 In that, I will reveal concepts, techniques, and even mistakes.
 This is Misako OBA sharing flowing thoughts.

-My hope is to reflect diversity of thought and experience.
+My hope is to reflect the diversity of thought and experience.

 Who is Misako OBA?